M-earnest/docker_workshop/workshop/advanced/management.md

 ### Learning objectives

-- how to manage the access writes of a docker container?
+- how to manage the access righta of a docker container?
 - how to assign computational resources to a docker container?
 - what are the most common docker commands?
 - how do i delete, rename, save etc. docker images?